This spot has been added by

 Seven Sisters snorkeling spot has several points of interest to discover :

 Take a look between the pillars of the pontoon installed on the beach.
-We can discover atypical underwaterscape, alternating between light and shadow.
+Here you can discover atypical underwaterscapes, alternating between light and shadow.
 The pontoon area shelters shoals of small fish, which are often seen by the thousands between the pillars.
 Their presence attracts some predators, like lionfish and trevallies.

 Coral reef at Seven Sisters and the Tank

 Seven Sisters drop-off is less preserved and less steep than that of South Beach or Japanese Garden, but it is still worth exploring.
-You can swim above beautiful patches of fire and tabular corals, where Eritrean butterflyfish and Red Sea clownfish live, as well as small moray eels and schools of sergeant major.
+You can swim above beautiful patches of fire and tabular corals, where Eritrean butterflyfish and Red Sea clownfish live.
+You will also see small moray eels and schools of sergeant major.

 Aqaba's immersed tank

-The tank sunk 20 years ago in the area is now hosting plenty of marine life.
+The tank sunk 20 years ago in the area and is now hosting plenty of marine life.

-About 200m south of the pontoon, at the foot of the reef, snorkelers can discover a tank about 6m deep.
-It was deliberately sunk in 1998 for an ecological purpose, which fully plays today its role of being an artificial reef.
+About 220 yards south of the pontoon, at the foot of the reef, snorkelers will be able to observe a tank about 6 yards deep.
+It was deliberately sunk in 1999 for an ecological purpose.
+Today, the tank is fully established as an artificial reef.
 It is covered with corals and attracts many fish.

 Red sea clownfish in Seven Sisters

-If you have trouble spotting it, try to find other snorkelers and dive boats that are often moored nearby.
-A plane was also immersed southwest of the tank but might be a little deep to be really enjoyed while snorkeling.
+If you have trouble spotting the tank, ask other snorkelers and dive boats that are often moored nearby.
+A plane was also immersed southwest of the tank but might be a little too deep to be really enjoyed while snorkeling.

 Restaurants and accommodation nearby